ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-4.md

 ---
-title: Debugging in Android Studio with MTE
+title: Debug in Android Studio with MTE
 weight: 5

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Debugging in Android Studio
+## Debug in Android Studio

 You are now ready to debug the MTE Test application in Android Studio.